Living in Osaka Vs. Tokyo

 However, Osaka ranks second with 262,681 foreign residents, which is 8,87% of the total foreign residents in Japan and 2.97% of the total population of Osaka.

-In fact, Osaka has more foreigners than Japan’s second most populous prefecture, Kanagawa-Ken, which is home to 237,450 foreign residents.
+In fact, Osaka has more foreigners than Japan’s second-most populous prefecture, Kanagawa-Ken, which has 237,450 foreign residents.

 Educational Facilities in Osaka